elementary-Inc/blog/_posts/2021/2022-01-01-elementary-os-6-odin-released.md

 This means we don't handle network connectivity, user accounts, or updates in the installer itself, greatly streamlining and speeding up the process.
 It also means small OEMs or organizations that hand-install the OS on devices (rather than using an imaging server, for example) can do so quickly and easily, shutting the device down once it's installed and shipping it off straight to a user.
 It also means OEMs or organizations that _do_ use an image-based approach can configure a custom install of elementary OS (e.g. by installing any additional hardware drivers), delete the OEM account, and make an image of that; once booted on hardware, Initial Setup will run for a new user just like on a standard fresh install.

-The way to make elementary OS most "get-able": pre-installed on devices.

-With elementary OS shipping on several hardware devices from multiple retailers, we've also continued investing in [hardware improvements](/hardware-improvements-coming-to-elementary-os).
+With elementary OS shipping on [several hardware devices from multiple retailers](https://store.elementary.io), we've also continued investing in [hardware improvements](/hardware-improvements-coming-to-elementary-os).
 OS 6 features a new streamlined startup prominently displaying the device manufacturer's logo along with minimal elements like a loading spinner or password entry for encrypted drives.
-Startup is intentionally unbranded when it comes to elementary, as it feels much more seamless—and we don't need to constantly advertise your operating system to you.
+Startup is intentionally non-elementary-branded as it feels much more seamless—and we don't need to constantly advertise your operating system to you.

 <figure class="half card" markdown="1">
 ![Boot Screen: loading spinner](/images/hardware-improvements-coming-to-elementary-os/boot-loading.jpg)